 Strength training for runners interested in greater muscularity

 Strength training tends to produce muscles that are stronger.
-They’re stronger because muscle fibers grow thicker, more numerous or both.
+They’re stronger because muscle fibers grow thicker, more numerous, or both.
 Sometimes the growth is visible—you look buff—but there’s no guarantee that it will be visible.
 Visibility depends on your genes, they control how much growth happens and where it happens.
-It also depends on the different ways that light can bounce of your skin and refract onto the retina.
+It also depends on the different ways that light can bounce off your skin and refract onto the retina.